calebwoods/calebwoods.github.io/_posts/2019-02-02-intermittent-offline-system-tests.md

 ### Programatic Solution

-A common solution I've seen when search on this topic is to add a Rack Middleware around your application that can return error codes when a global variable is set by your test runner.
-This could have worked, but didn't seem as clean, especially given we wanted to quickly toggle back and forth.
+A common solution I've seen mentioned when searching on this topic is to add a Rack Middleware around your application that will return error codes when a global variable is set by your test runner.
+This could have worked, but didn't seem as clean, especially for quickly toggle the offline mode on and off.
 Given that we are already using Chromedriver and Selenium for our System tests I started looking for a simple way to hook into the network features in Chrome DevTools.

-After doing some spelunking in Pry, I discovered that through a [Selenium Extension](https://seleniumhq.github.io/selenium/docs/api/rb/Selenium/WebDriver/DriverExtensions/HasNetworkConditions.html) Chromedriver exposes a couple methods for reading a manipulating the Network Conditions: `network_conditions` and `network_conditions=`.
-I will note that documentation mentions that this is a Private API.
+After doing some spelunking in Pry, I discovered that through a [Selenium Extension](https://seleniumhq.github.io/selenium/docs/api/rb/Selenium/WebDriver/DriverExtensions/HasNetworkConditions.html), Chromedriver exposes a couple methods for reading and manipulating the Network Conditions: `network_conditions` and `network_conditions=`.
+Note that the documentation mentions that this is a Private API.

 ### Toggling Offline